bury7/Password_Manager_CS50P/README.md

 - [project.py](project.py): The password management application is contained within this file.

-- [test_project.py](test_project.py) This file contains tests for functions using pytest
+- [test_project.py](test_project.py): This file contains tests for functions using pytest

-- [requirements.txt](requirements.txt) This file has all the requirements to run the program
+- [requirements.txt](requirements.txt): This file has all the requirements to run the program

 ## Libraries used in the project